Yacht club

-A yacht club is a sports club specifically related to yachting.
+A yacht club is a boat club specifically related to yachting.

 Description

-Yacht clubs are mostly located by the sea, although there some that have been established at a lake or riverside locations.
-Yacht or sailing clubs have either a marina or a delimited section of the beach or shoreline with buoys marking the areas off-limits for swimmers as well as safe offshore anchorages.
+Yacht clubs are mostly located by the sea, although there some that have been established at a lake or riverside location.
+Yacht or sailing clubs typically have either a marina or a delimited section of the beach or shoreline with buoys marking the areas off-limits for swimmers as well as safe offshore anchorages.
 On shore they also include a perimeter reserved for the exclusive use of the members of the club as well as a clubhouse with attached bar, café or restaurant where members socialize in a pleasant and informal setting.

 Although the terms Yacht Club and Sailing Club tend to be synonymous, some general differences regarding the recreational use of boats can be broadly outlined.
 Historically a Yacht Club tended to focus on a membership composed of yacht owners, including motorboats.
 This type of club often was extremely exclusive, attracting the aristocracy or the high class and leaving small boat owners out of the circle.
 On the other hand, a Sailing Club tended to focus on a membership composed exclusively of owners of sailboats, including smaller boats such as dinghies.
 These became very popular towards the end of the 19th century when small boats began to be produced on an industrial scale.

 Yacht clubs are often known by their initials (e.g. New York Yacht Club abbreviated as NYYC and Kingston Yacht Club abbreviated as KYC).
 Many well known yacht clubs, including the Yacht Club de France, the Yacht Club Italiano and the Royal Yacht Squadron, have been established under royal patronage or have been granted the title at some point in their history.